tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 7 - Sensors, Forward Kinematics.md

 The combination of hardware and software that together program and control a robotic system.
 A programmable device that converts an error signal to current/voltage command.

 **Feedforward (Open-Loop)**
+Uses the model of the dynamics of the controlled system to make proactive decisions on the commands to send to robot actuators.

+**Feedback (Closed-Loop)**
+Uses the output of the dynamic system as an input to the control decision process.
+More robust differences betweeen the real ad modelled system than open-loop control.

+**Control**